LazyKnightX/lni-util/README.md

 # lni-util

-a tool help people who want to work with .lni file.
+A tool helps people who want to work with .lni file.

-(not a 100% correct tool which help lni <-> obj conversion.)
+(Not a 100% correct tool which helps lni <-> obj conversion.)

 ## LICENSE